DiogoM-Correia/pythonwebsitetest/README.md

 How to work

-1.
+1. Download

 Notes:
-1. No information to determine country region
+1. No information to determine country region (default 'Sul' for now)